Generalization of LRU Cache Replacement Policy with Applications to Video Streaming: Introduction

-This paper further aims to compare the performance of gLRU with the performance of LRU.
-In order to do that, multiple performance metrics are considered, including the proportion of chunks retrieved from the cache (as a generalization to the average hit rate), and the download time of the file.
-Further, video specific metrics like the stall duration are also considered.
-We observe for Zipf file popularity distribution and censored Pareto file size distribution that the gLRU cache policy outperforms LRU policy in all the metrics.
-Thus, the flexibility of adding and removing a chunk of the file in contrast to the entire file improves the system performance.
+We observe for a Zipf file popularity distribution and censored Pareto file size distribution that the gLRU cache policy outperforms the LRU policy in all the metrics.
+These results indicate that the flexibility of adding and removing a chunk of the file in contrast to the entire file can improve system performance, at least in a setting with static popularity distribution.
+When compared with segLRU and AdaptSize on production traces the results are also promising (cf. Figures \ref{tab:gvseg} and \ref{tab:gvas}).
+Specifically, gLRU outperforms segLRU in between 43-46 out of 48 trials (depending on the performance metric considered).
+Furthermore, the median improvement in performance ranges from 1.79\% to 78.2\% (depending on the metric).
+When compared to AdaptSize, gLRU performs better in all 48 trials for the cache miss rate $p_m$ and download time $T_w$ .
+In addition it outperforms AdaptSize in 27, 45, and 36 out of 48 trials for the proportion of chunks retrieved from the cache $p_c$, the delay time $T_d$, and the proportion delayed $p_d$, respectively.
+The median improvement for each metric ranges from .16\% for $p_c$ to 96.1\% for $T_w$.
 The proposed scheme borrows the advantages of LRU, including low complexity, ease of implementation, and being adaptive to the change in the arrival distributions.
 In addition, gLRU outperforms LRU by not having to displace multiple small files to add a larger file.
-In addition, for VoD settings, availability of earlier chunks in the cache can further help since the later chunks have later deadlines.
-The proposed scheme will have partial number of chunks of the files in the cache, and that can help the stall durations since only the later chunks must be retrieved.
-Numerical results indicate 29\% improvement in number of chunks accessed from cache, download time, and video stall duration using the gLRU caching strategy as compared to the LRU caching strategy, on average.
-With a negative correlation between the file size and the file popularity, gLRU policy improves the file download and the video stall duration by 82\% and 69\%, respectively, as compared to LRU policy thus depicting the robustness and the efficiency of the proposed algorithm.
+For VoD settings, the availability of earlier chunks in the cache can further help since the later chunks have later deadlines.
+The proposed scheme will have partial files in the cache, and that can help the stall duration since only the later chunks must be retrieved.
+Numerical results indicate a median improvement of 20\%, 31\%, and 32\% in proportion of chunks accessed from cache, download time, and video stall duration, respectively, using the gLRU caching strategy as compared to the LRU caching strategy.
+It is important to note that we only consider a static popularity distribution and gLRU may suffer when the popularity distribution is rapidly changing.
+To combat this, one can consider extensions of gLRU in which more and more chunks are added each time a file is requested in order to improve the policies reactivity (cf. Section \ref{sec:repPol}).
+However, we leave a more in-depth analysis of gLRU's reactivity to future work.
+Another topic of concern is the dependence structure between the file size and popularity distributions.
+While the file size and popularity distributions are assumed independent in the synthetic traces, we note that the joint distribution is certainly important for the performance of gLRU.
+In Appendices \ref{sec:dependence} and \ref{app:corrhist}, we explore the effect of positive and negative correlation between the the file size and popularity distributions.
+In the case of negative correlation, the more popular files are smaller and thus more of them can be stored in the cache leading to improved performance (cf. Table \ref{tab:posvneg} and Figure \ref{fig:histcomp}).
+Furthermore, gLRU outperforms LRU in both the positive and negative correlation cases but the effects are more pronounced in the case of negative correlation (cf. Table \ref{tab:posneg}).